yvid27/DSP_Bucaramanga/README.md

 # DSP_Bucaramanga
 This is a summary of the Bucaramanga Workshop.
-The following topics are covered
+The following topics are covered in the sources folder.

 <table>
     <thead>